elastic/integrations/packages/azure/docs/adlogs.md

-## Logs
+## Active Directory Logs

-The azure logs integration retrieves different types of log data from Azure.
+The Active Directory Logs integration retrieves sign-in and audit information from Azure.

 There are several requirements before using the integration since the logs will actually be read from azure event hubs.

    * the logs have to be exported first to the event hub https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled